shreevatsa/knuth-literate-programs/supporting/index.md

 - (for the compiler) `foo.w` —-`ctangle`--> `foo.c` (producing a `.c` file that is not very human-readable), or
 - (for the human reader) `foo.w` --`cweave`--> `cweave.tex` (producing a `.tex` file to be typeset into PDF, which is the version that is meant to be read).

 Prof. Knuth has posted the `.w` files on his webpage, but I'm afraid that many casual readers may not take the time to install `cweave` and `tex`, and thus may try to read the `.w` file directly.
-So here I've put the typeset versions for anyone to read.
+So here I've put the typeset versions for convenience.

 This is the note on his website: